CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Deployment Model and Tiered Adoption

-Tier 4 extends CSTS to support embedding-compatible representations for AI-native modeling.
-At this stage, canonical entities and relationships expose structured feature contracts suitable for graph embedding, contrastive learning, metric learning, and autoencoder-based anomaly detection.
+Tier 4 extends CSTS from a stable entity-relational substrate into an explicitly AI-ready inference layer.
+At this stage, canonical entities, relationships, and temporal objects expose governed feature and learning-object contracts suitable for graph embedding, contrastive learning, metric learning, sequence modeling, autoencoder-based anomaly detection, and related AI-native tasks.